GaalexxC/LaraPM/README.md

 ## Teaser

-Screens of a fully functional AJAX Pages version but there will be a standard PHP version as well.
+Screens of a fully functional AJAX Pages version but can be used in any type environment.

 ![messenger-info](https://github.com/GaryCornell/Laravel-5.4x-Private-Messenger/blob/master/demo/messenger.png)